deepchecks/deepchecks/README.md

 for all data types (Tabular, NLP, Vision),
 These includes checks for validating your model's performance (e.g. identify weak segments), the data's distribution (e.g. detect drifts or leakages), data integrity (e.g. find conflicting labels) and more.
-These checks results can be run manually (e.g. during research) or trigerred automatically (e.g. during CI and production monitoring) and enable automatically making informed decisions regarding your model pipelines' production-readiness, and behavior over time.
+These checks results can be run manually (e.g. during research) or triggered automatically (e.g. during CI and production monitoring) and enable automatically making informed decisions regarding your model pipelines' production-readiness, and behavior over time.
 --->